neicnordic/neic2017.nordforsk.org/README.md

 _pages/workshops.md
 _pages/contact.md
 ```
-in order to edit the index, workshops, or the contact page.
+in order to modify the index, workshops, or the contact page content.